 When you know that, you’ll be able to see where your limit is.

-If you’re going to need an army of leprechauns working 24/7 to make that many products, it’s probably time to think again.
+If you’re going to need an army of elves working 24/7 to make that many products, it’s probably time to think again.

-No matter how carefully you work things out, there will still be an element of guesswork.
+But no matter how carefully you calculate, there will still be an element of guesswork.
 At the very least, however, you’ll have thought your way through your entire production process and have a clear picture of what is and isn’t possible.
 When you know that, it’s a case of managing your time, energy and resources in the best way you can.

 But all this hard work you’re doing?

-If you stick with it, it’s totally going to pay off.
+If you stick with it, it’s going to pay off.

 help with wholesale

 If you've liked what I've had to say,